Terms & Conditions of Sales

 The tenant signing this contract concluded for a fixed period may not under any circumstances claim any right to remain in the premises at the end of the stay, unless different provisions are agreed between the owner and the tenant.

-Arrival: The tenant must arrive on the day and at the times specified in the rental contract.
-He must inform the owner a few days in advance of his expected arrival time.
-In the event of a delay or last-minute impediment, the tenant must notify the owner without delay.
+Arrival: The tenant must arrive on the day and at the time specified in the rental agreement.
+The tenant must inform the owner of their expected arrival time a few days in advance.
+In the event of a delay or last-minute impediment, the tenant must notify the owner immediately.

-Late arrival: We receive our guests until 9 p.m.
-However, in the event of a delay and after consultation, we can agree on a later arrival.
-You may then be asked for a supplement.
-Without news from you, we will not be able to accommodate you after 9 p.m.
+Late Check-In: We welcome guests until 9 p.m.
+However, in the event of a delay and after consultation, we can arrange for a later check-in.
+You may be asked for a supplement.
+If you do not receive a response, we will not be able to accommodate you after 9 p.m.

-Departure: Similarly, the tenant must scrupulously respect the day and maximum time of departure mentioned in the contract.
-He must keep the owner informed of his expected time of departure and inform him of any early departure.
+Departure: Similarly, the tenant must scrupulously respect the departure date and time specified in the contract.
+The tenant must keep the owner informed of their planned departure time and inform them of any early departure.

-In case of early arrival or late departure desired, contact us upon booking to validate this possibility together.
-You may then be asked for a supplement.
+If you wish to arrive early or check out late, please contact us upon booking to confirm this option together.
+You may be asked for a supplement.

-For any unvalidated overrun, an additional cost of €25 per hour will be charged in a guest room, €50 in a gîte.
+For any unvalidated overstay, an additional cost of €25 including tax per hour will be charged in a guest room, €50 including tax in a gîte.

 5. Rental rates and charges

-The price agreed upon when booking includes, for the entire rental period, the payment of all rental charges.
+The price agreed upon at the time of booking includes, for the entire duration of the rental, the payment of all rental charges.

 Remarks :

-• The rental price depends on the evolution of energy costs (electricity, gas, wood).
-Consequently, in the event of a sharp increase in energy prices, the owner reserves the right to pass on this cost to the rates.
-The tenant will then be informed of any change in the price of his reservation at least 60 days before the date of arrival at the vacation spot.
-In this case, he will be entitled to continue or cancel his reservation and will have 7 days to inform the owner of his decision.
+• Rental prices depend on changes in energy costs (electricity, gas, wood) and various taxes.
+Therefore, in the event of a significant increase in energy or tax prices, the owner reserves the right to pass this cost on to the rates.
+The tenant will then be informed of any change in the price of their reservation at least 60 days before the arrival date at the vacation spot.
+In this case, they will be entitled to continue or cancel their reservation and will have 7 days to inform the owner of their decision.

 • Rates are calculated based on reasonable water and energy consumption.
 Any consumption deemed excessive may be billed at the end of the stay.

-• The end-of-stay cleaning in the gîte, carried out by us, does not exempt the tenant from daily maintenance.
-In the event of an obvious failure, cleaning the gîte may be charged €80.
+• The end-of-stay cleaning of the cottage, carried out by us, does not exempt the tenant from daily cleaning.
+In the event of obvious failure, cleaning of the cottage may be charged €80.

-When the tenant of a gîte is a company, it must indicate this when booking.
-In this case, weekly cleaning carried out by us is planned and invoiced when booking (cost mentioned on the description sheet).
+When the tenant of a gîte is a company, they must indicate this when booking.
+In this case, a weekly cleaning service is provided by us and charged at the time of booking (cost mentioned on the description sheet).

 6. Reservation